1YaoWei0/willieblog/source/_posts/commerce-use-languageId.md

 title: How to print the amount based on the Language Id
 date: 2024-12-23 14:56:52
 categories:
- - ScaleUnit
  - Retail Commerce
 tags:
- - ScaleUnit
  - Retail Commerce
-description: This article shows how to format the amount based on the Language Id
 comments: true
 ---